-Frequency Data collected annually.
+dissemination level Frequency Data collected annually.
 Data are recalculated annually for the whole time series due to update in coefficients or upgrading of Tiers.
 Therefore it is important to ensure an update of the whole time series for each year this indicator is reported on.
 Timeliness One year (Member States shall report on the emissions in year Y no later than February of year Y + 2).
 Projections covering 2020, 2025, 2030 and where available 2040 and 2050, shall be reported by the Member States to the EEA on a biennial basis.
-Comments/caveats Statist De reported by thember States to the EEA of a Definital Dasis.
-[Indication capacity:] Data are able to show emission trends over time and compare trends among Member States, and the distance to National Emission Ceilings21 (NEC).
+Comments/caveats [Indication capacity:] Data are able to show emission trends over time and compare trends among Member States, and the distance to National Emission Ceilings21 (NEC).
 Also, it is able to show differences in the subcategories, such as identifying main sources within the agricultural sector within a country, although these can be strongly dependent on the Tier used.
 Absolute values are not fully comparable due to the different Tiers available for use.
 [Readily available:] Data are already submitted by MS every year.
 [Downscaling:] National emission reporting (NECD; UNECE/CLTAP Gothenburg Protocol) follows recommendations of the 2016 EMEP/EEA air pollutant emission inventory guidebook, with 3 Tiers: Tier 1 (standard emission factors), Tier 2 (based on Total Ammonia Nitrogen (TAN) flows), Tier 3 (more sophisticated approaches, modelling, which can include spatial information on the implementation of specific abatement measures).
 Evaluation of impacts of air pollution of NH3 emissions, requires spatial information in conjunction with models.
 Science based gridded emission inventories, and gridded inventories from some MS are available.
 Satellite observations of NH3 provide new opportunities to derive spatial information.
 [Quality:] The use by MS of Tier 1 approaches may prevent tracking progress and policy effectiveness when using MS inventory information.
 Improvements such as on manure spreading methods or in productivity of milk, should be detected.
-Along with inventory MS submit an Information and which measures have been implemented, implementation rate (# livestock or m2 of UAA affected) are necessary, as well as improvement in emission factors.
-[Baseline:] Data on emissions of air pollutants, including ammonia, are available for every year, giving the possibility to define baselines.
-Collection of these data is required under the reporting regime in the Directive on the evaluted or en
+Along with inventory MS submit an Informative Inventory Report (IIR).
+To link NH3 emissions of air pollutants, including ammonia, are available for every year, giving the possibility to define baselines.
+Collection of these data is required under the reporting regime in the Directive on the reduction of national emissions of certain atmospheric pollutants (2016/2284/EU) and will not add any additional administrative burden for Member States.
+Air Quality Directive consider the % of reduction from 2005.
+The same year can be